Leveraging Time Irreversibility with Order-Contrastive Pre-training: Finite-sample guarantee for time-irreversible features

+\end{assumption} \begin{assumption} The features $S$ are suitable for the downstream classification task (here $Y$ refers to the downstream label):

-The precise statements of these assumptions are located in Appendix \ref{apdx:theory} (Assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp}).
-Intuitively, the first two assumptions guarantee that the feature-set $S$ is an optimal choice of representation for the OCP pretraining objective (when $\cG$ is the class of feature selector representations), and the third (more technical) assumption guarantees that the optimum is unique.
+\end{assumption} Intuitively, the first two assumptions guarantee that the feature-set $S$ is an optimal choice of representation for the OCP pretraining objective (when $\cG$ is the class of feature selector representations), and the third (more technical) assumption guarantees that the optimum is unique (e.g., by preventing the possibility that pretraining leaves out a feature in $S$ that is redundant for the ordering objective, but useful downstream).
+The last assumption ensures that the features $S$ are suitable for the downstream classification task on the population: the loss achievable by the best $f\in \cF$ using $X_S$ as the representation is the same as the loss achievable by using the best $(f,g)$ pair.

-When these assumptions are satisfied \emph{and} the features $S$ are the correct features for downstream classification, we prove a finite-sample bound for a model pretrained using OCP.
+When these assumptions are satisfied, we prove a finite-sample bound for a model pretrained using OCP.
 The bound only depends on the VC-dimension of the \emph{downstream} hypothesis class, $\VC(\cF)$, rather than on $\VC(\cF \times \cG)$.

 Like some results in the nonlinear ICA literature (e.g., \citet{hyvarinen2017nonlinear}) our results only apply in the regime where there is enough unlabeled data to identify the ``correct'' representation.
 It's then immediate that only $\cF$ factors in to the labeled-data dependence.
 However, our model also allows us to give upper bounds on the \emph{amount} of unlabeled data required to reach that regime.
 This allows us to more rigorously study other aspects of contrastive pretraining, such the role of \emph{bias} in the negative distribution, which has been shown to affect the performance of other contrastive learning algorithms \citep{chuang2020debiased}.